Some links are affiliate links, which means if you make a purchase through these links, I earn a commission, at no extra cost to you.

 - While we’re at it, talking about respect of the culture, you’ll see stupid backpackers who clearly don’t give a fuck… I already talked about the begpackers but there’s also sex tourists (damn they’re numerous in Chiang Rai!), those who ride their scooters after having several beers and cocktails, those who walk around shirtless in conservative places… It’s sad but you’ll see them!
 Those are people who think they’re above the law, doing things they would never do back home…

-- Change money once you arrive, not in your home country or airport.
+- Change money once you get there, not in your home country or at the airport.
 The exchange rate will be better.
-Oh and opt for US dollars (not euros) to change your money, the exchange rate will be better as well.
+Oh and opt for US dollars (not euros) to change your money, the exchange rate will be better too.

 - Like anywhere when you travel, always have water and toilet paper with you, it’s handy!